 The Possible Culprit: Even though you're getting plenty of shuteye and aren't fighting a cold, you're dragging.
 Your muscles are weak and you have to force yourself out of bed in the morning; you have trouble staying on task and have been in a blah mood.
 What gives?

 Feeling depleted might be evidence of a vitamin B12 shortage.
-As Johns Hopkins Medicine explains, B12 is key in red blood cell production.
+B12 is key in red blood cell production, as Johns Hopkins Medicine explains.
 Red blood cells transport oxygen throughout your system, so if they aren't working efficiently, you'll feel worn out.

 As for brain fog and the blues, a 2016 study published in the journal Current Medicinal Chemistry demonstrated that B vitamins are integral in neuronal function and that deficiencies can lead to depression.